 The Toit VM - Our Virtual Machine completely isolates you from the underlying microcontroller and peripherals, and lets you focus on building your solution, not battling hardware.

 Robust sandboxing - You can update your apps as much as you want without affecting the other apps already installed on your devices

-The Toit Language - Work in a modern, high-level language with all the perks that come with it, but with an execution speed that is an order of magnitude faster than MicroPython.
+The Toit Language - Work in an open source, high-level programming language with all the perks that come with it, but with an execution speed that is an order of magnitude faster than MicroPython.